zordius/fluxex/README.md

 **Start the server**

-`gulp develop` then browse http://localhost:3001/test , click on the page to see React!
+`gulp develop` then browse http://localhost:3001/test , click on the page to see React rendering!